MarginTrack/margintrack/cgu.md

 ## **TERMS OF SERVICE (TOS) – MarginTrack**
-These Terms of Use are provided by VibeCore, publisher of the MarginTrack application.
+These Terms of Use are provided by VibeCore, publisher of the MarginTrack application.<br>
 Last Updated: [Date]

 **1. Service Description**<br>